Admission to the Master Archaeology programme, specifically the Archaeological Science track.

 The internship is assessed by a report, in which you will critically reflect upon the practical activities, and place these in a wider comparative framework within the field of archaeological science, as well as contextualise the importance of the activities, and evaluate how this experience has contributed to your own development in the chosen field.
 This will be part of the requirements for the internship report.

-Ability to write a feasible work plan, containing a methodological framework, clear research questions or project goals, and a demonstration of how to operationalise the (research) tasks of the internship;
+Ability to write a feasible work plan, containing a methodological framework, clear research questions, and a demonstration of how to operationalise the research questions;

 Learning how to apply advanced practical skills, including a critical interpretation and view on the chosen methods (if applicable to your internship);

-Gaining (more) experience (under supervision) in working in a professional environment and team;
+Gaining (more) experience (under supervision) in working in a professional environment;

-Ability to write a scientific report on the results, describing the activities and why certain choices were made, and to critically reflect on the results and operationalisation of the research questions, also in a broader, multidisciplinary context, and in the context of one’s own academic development;
+Ability to write a scientific report on the results, describing the activities and why certain choices were made, and critically reflect on the results and operationalisation of the research questions, also in a broader, multidisciplinary context and in the context of one’s own academic development;

 Enhancing your employability by increasing practical skills needed for a future job.